MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/email-receipts.md

 [!include [banner](includes/banner.md)]

-This article describes how to send receipt emails when a transaction is tendered at the point of sale (POS) from Microsoft Dynamics 365 Commerce Store Commerce.
+This article describes how to send receipt emails from Microsoft Dynamics 365 Commerce Store Commerce when a transaction is tendered at the point of sale (POS).

 ## Prerequisite